homeopatchy/base-x/README.md

 Fast base encoding / decoding of any given alphabet using bitcoin style leading zero compression.

-This is a fork of [cryptocoinjs/base-x](https://github.com/cryptocoinjs/base-x) but was modified to work with variable length character alphabets.
+This is a fork of [cryptocoinjs/base-x](https://github.com/cryptocoinjs/base-x) but was modified to work with variable length character alphabets and input arrays.
+It also supports defining a delimiter when encoding to handle ambiguous outputs.

 ## Example